-The CDC estimates that nearly 20 million sexually transmitted infections (cases of STDs) occur every year in the US, half among young people ages 15–24.
-Some STDs do not cause symptoms, but most STDs are treatable, if not curable.
+The CDC estimates that nearly 20 million sexually transmitted infections (cases of STIs) occur every year in the US, half among young people ages 15–24.
+Some STIs do not cause symptoms, but most are treatable, if not curable.

 If you’re sexually active, it’s important to get tested on a regular basis, especially if you have more than one partner.

-Hall Health Center offers testing for chlamydia, gonorrhea, syphilis, herpes, HIV and other STDs.
+Hall Health Center offers testing for chlamydia, gonorrhea, syphilis, herpes, HIV, and other STIs.
 Contact our Patient Service Center to schedule an appointment.
-Testing can be done through the Women’s Health, Primary Care, or Family Health clinics.

 Privacy and confidentiality

 Your health information cannot be shared without your express permission with anyone other than the providers of your medical care.
 There are two exceptions to this rule: billing health insurance for STI testing, and reportable STIs.